Compliance Obligations – Definition

 - Obligatory monitoring, and monitoring reports.

-Besides determining it’s compliance obligations, an organization must identify and evaluate its environmental aspects.
+Besides determining its compliance obligations, an organization must identify and evaluate its environmental aspects.
 The organization’s operations/processes will dictate the line of approach.
 Making this identification usually shows a connection between the applicable compliance obligation requirement and the personnel responsible.
-The organization can opt to combine the translating all the legal requirements into their impacts on the organization with the identifying of its environmental aspects.
+The organization can opt to combine the translating of all the legal requirements into their impacts on the organization with the identifying of its environmental aspects.
 If it does so, it is important to ensure that all legislation and regulations have been adequately incorporated.
-Ultimately, the responsibilities and tasks with regard to such things as legal and other requirements come together in the job descriptions, procedures and/or operational instructions.
+Ultimately, the responsibilities and tasks with regard to such things as legal and other requirements come together in the job descriptions, procedures, and/or operational instructions.
 When identifying both environmental aspects and legislation and regulations, items in a specific job or task descriptions or procedures/ operational instructions can be numbered and referred to

 4. Ensuring that organizational and technical measures are taken in order to comply with the requirements

-Once the organization knows which requirements apply, it determines how each requirement will impact it and what measures and action are necessary to comply with the requirements.
+Once the organization knows which requirements apply, it determines how each requirement will impact it and what measures and actions are necessary to comply with the requirements.
 If a requirement has not yet been met, an action must be defined in the organization’s environmental program to achieve compliance with it (this program may be annually updated).
 It may be necessary to notify and confer with the competent authority to define this action.
 The next step is to ensure that these measures and actions are actually taken.
 Doing so properly guarantees that the requirement is met even in between compliance checks.
 The method of ensuring compliance depends on the type of requirement for the organization.
 There are roughly four types of requirements: